Hydroseeding Services in Fairhaven, MA

 What is Hydroseeding

-Hydroseeding is a liquid lawn installation method that sprays seed, mulch, fertilizer, and water mixture onto soil in a single application.
-The slurry gets mixed in hydroseeding equipment then sprayed through hoses onto prepared areas.
+Hydroseeding is a liquid lawn installation method that sprays seed, mulch, fertilizer, and water mixture onto the soil in a single application.
+The slurry gets mixed in hydroseeding equipment and then sprayed through hoses onto prepared areas.

 Mulch in a hydroseed mixture serves multiple purposes.
 It holds the seed in place, preventing washout on slopes.
 It retains moisture around the seed, keeping germination conditions consistent.
 It protects the seed from birds and the weather.
 The mulch layer creates a microclimate that promotes faster germination.